samberumen/datasciencecoursera-repo/README.md

 # datasciencecoursera-repo
-New Repo for Daata Science Class
+New Repo for Data Science Class